 Master of Science in Historic Preservation

-Students will study for four semesters, including one semester in Rome, plus one introductory summer course and a second summer internship.
+MSHP students study for four semesters, including one semester in Rome, plus one introductory summer course and a second summer internship.
 The program’s faculty includes recognized leaders in the field, and the semester in Rome offers a unique opportunity for students to work with international professionals and researchers involved in heritage conservation at the highest level.
-Interdisciplinary coursework, field study, and individual research will offer students opportunities to develop the knowledge, skills, and perspective necessary to graduate with readily marketable skills, excel in this growing field, and advance the discipline in both the academy and the profession.
+Interdisciplinary coursework, field study, and individual research offers students opportunities to develop the knowledge, skills, and perspective necessary to graduate with readily marketable skills, excel in this growing field, and advance the discipline in both the academy and the profession.